Evaluating Language Models' Evaluations of Games: Results

 \subsection{Evaluating game funness}

 Next, we evaluate language models' judgments of the funness of games.
-When models answered this without going through any intermediate chain-of-thought or reasoning trace, they consistently produced results that poorly matched people's judgments (Figure~\ref{fig:funness-preds}a and Appendix Figure~\ref{fig:funness-scatter}).
+Participants and models were instructed to define funness however they wished---this is by design: we are interested in model and people's assessments of how to even define fun in the first place (a query which is both ``hard to quantify'' and ``hard to compute.'')
+When models answered this without going through any intermediate chain-of-thought or reasoning trace, they consistently produced results that poorly matched people's judgments (Figure~\ref{fig:funness-preds}a).
 On the other hand, models that engage in some kind of natural-language-based intermediate reasoning capture more of the variance in human data (see Appendix Figure~\ref{fig:dist-comp}).
 However, comparisons across model sophistication are more ``jagged''~\citep{karpathy2024jagged_intelligence}---both in capturing aggregate human judgments and the distribution of individuals' judgments (Figure~\ref{fig:funness-preds}a-b)---compared to our results measuring models' evaluations of expected payoffs of games.
 This is likely because evaluating funness is hard to quantify: estimating funness requires first determining what factors ($f \in \mathcal{F}$) make a game fun, then measuring the game along each of those metrics ($\psi_f$), and finally aggregating across those metrics in a sensible way.
-While we find that models are fairly consistent in which factors they mention (for chain-of-thought and models with reasoning traces, we list these in Table~\ref{tab:fun_factors}), they still arrive at vastly different funness judgments (Figure~\ref{fig:fun-individ}).
+While we find that most of the chain-of-thought and reasoning trace-based models that we can examine consider the challengingness and strategic richness of games when assessing funness (Table~\ref{tab:fun_factors}), models differ in their rates of assessing game balance and length, potentially driving some of the disparities in the eventual scalar funness judgments (Figure~\ref{fig:fun-individ})..
 Thus, these differences may arise from either disparities in how the values of each subquery are computed (which we may expect based on our evaluations of models' differences in evaluating expected game payoffs), or different methods in which these values are aggregated.
 We again identify differences in rates of explicit simulation of gameplay in some of the reasoning models (see Appendix Figure~\ref{fig:sim-rates-reasoning}).